ripudaman1320/CoronavirusDailyTracker/README.md

 # CoronavirusDailyTracker
-This a spring boot app for coronavirus daily updates accross the globe
+This is a spring boot app for coronavirus daily updates accross the globe.
+Any contribution is welcome.
+Please fork and start contributing by making PRs.